JinkuiH/S2CAC/README.md

 ## 🔍 Inference

-We provide pretrained model weights.
+We provide pretrained model weights so that you can directly run and test them on your own data.

 ### Step 1: Download weights